 Our aim is to always deliver best practices across our publishing activities.
 We embrace opportunities to innovate and explore new ways of supporting scholarly communications, and endeavour to be engaged and responsive to the changing needs of the academic community and our broader readership.
 We work closely with our parent institution, the University of Manchester, the largest research university in the UK.
 We also offer our expert services to others, such as the newly established Lund University Press where MUP provides high-quality production, marketing and distribution services.

 Discoverability, accessibility and researchability are all features of publishing that we care about, as well as the traditional values of excellent author care, good design and high production values.
-We’re proud to be able to say that MUP authors come back to us time and again.
+We’re proud to be able to say that MUP authors and readers come back to us time and again.

 All MUP commissioning must be approved by the Editorial Committee, which is composed of academics based at the University of Manchester.

-Current Committee members:
+Current committee members:

 Manchester University Press is a department of the University of Manchester.
 Its affairs are overseen by a Management Board that meets four times a year.